G l o s s a r y o f t e r m s

 Intersentient States

 Forms that hover between presence and program, between the organic and the made.
 They are not resolved.
 Not symbolic.
-They hold a kind of stillness before cognition — as if waiting to be recognised, or named, or forgotten.
-These states do not communicate directly but seem to invite a sensing beyond language.
-Intersentient figures may appear human, but their gaze, posture, or configuration suspends easy categorisation.
-They are intermediaries of experience — figures that emerge from touch, memory, and algorithmic residue.
+They hold a stillness before cognition — as if waiting to be recognised, or named, or forgotten.
+These states do not communicate directly but invite a sensing beyond language, a reciprocity felt through material rather than declared by it.
+Intersentient figures may appear human, yet their gaze, posture, or configuration suspends easy categorisation.
+They are intermediaries of experience — embodied forms that emerge from touch, memory, and algorithmic residue, mediating a field where perception itself becomes shared.

 Reliquary Forms